 There is a formal test for the accuracy of the forecasts (which can be applied to both linear and log forms of the equation), based on the F distribution.
 This is the Chow test (named after its inventor).
 The null hypothesis is that the true prediction errors are all equal to zero, so the errors we do observe are just random variation from the regression line.
-Alternatively, we can interpret the hypothesis as asserting that the same regression line applies to both estimation and prediction periods.
-If the predictions lie too far from the estimated regression line then the null is rejected.
+Alternatively, we can interpret the hypothesis as asserting that the same regression line applies to both estimated regression line then the null is rejected.
 The alternative hypothesis is that the model has changed in some way and that a different regression line should be applied to the prediction period.